Alerovere/Tidal_model_Spermonde/README.md

 Boundary conditions were derived from astronomic forcing from the TPXO 7.2 Global Inverse tide model, described here:

 > Egbert, Gary D., and Svetlana Y. Erofeeva.
 "Efficient inverse modeling of barotropic ocean tides."
 Journal of Atmospheric and Oceanic Technology 19.2 (2002): 183-204.

+Bathymetric data were downloaded from GEBCO:

+> GEBCO Compilation Group (2020) GEBCO 2020 Grid (doi:10.5285/a29c5465-b138-234d-e053-6c86abc040b9)

+The model has a grid size of 2x2km, and covers the extent of the Spermonde Archipelago.